 Vascular Dementia and Benefits Coverage

 You probably have many other questions regarding vascular dementia, whether it is you or a loved one who suffers from this debilitating condition.
 Your doctor can assist with medical inquiries and develop a course of treatment to reduce the effects.
-In addition, it is comforting to know that assistance may be available as part of your United Energy Workers Healthcare benefits coverage.
+In addition, it is comforting to know that assistance may be available as part of your United Energy Workers Healthcare and Four Corners Health Care benefits coverage.
 Please contact our team for more information on how we can help.